mal0ner/contrah/README.md

 ## Final Performance comparison:

 **A\*:** The time complexity of A* is bounded by 𝑂(𝑏^d) (b is branching factor and d is the depth) in the case of an unbounded search-space (previously mentioned to cause A* to be incomplete).
 In practical applications however, given an appropriately admissible heuristic and a suitable search space, A* is able to utilise the sense of direction to trim away many of the exponentially escaping branches that would have otherwise been expanded.
-The effective branching factor is a way to classify how effective the heuristic is and results in classifying an A* search with an admissible heuristic as in the order O(b\*)^𝑑.
-[1].
+The effective branching factor is a way to classify how effective the heuristic is and results in classifying an A* search with an admissible heuristic as in the order O(b\*)^𝑑. [^1].
 **Contraction Hierarchies:**
 Due to the overwhelming number of variations in approaches to pre-processing and querying overlay graphs, the performance of contraction hierarchies can be difficult to categorise.
 For my implementation, the runtime is equally difficult to capture due to the number of steps involved in the process.

+[^1]: Stuart Jonathan Russell, P. Norvig, and E. Al, Artificial intelligence : a modern approach.
+Boston: Pearson, Cop, 2010, pp. 93–94.

+[^2]: J. Lazarsfeld, “Core Components of CH,” Contraction Hierarchies Guide, 2018. https://jlazarsfeld.github.io/ch.150.project/sections/ (accessed Apr.
+27, 2023).

+[^3]: R. Geisberger, P. Sanders, D. Schultes, and C. Vetter, “Exact Routing in Large Road Networks Using Contraction Hierarchies,” Transportation Science, vol. 46, no. 3, pp. 388–404, Aug.
+2012, doi: https://doi.org/10.1287/trsc.1110.0401

+[^4]: Admiralty manual of navigation.
+Great Britain: The Stationery Office, 1987, p.
+10.